bellsmith15/Kids-Mini-Rugby-project/README.md

 ## Bugs

 - There is a known bug in the Form section.
 In this instance the Form is not posted to a link and has been omitted as advised by my mentor and to state this was an intended action in the readme.md document.
-If a user  woudl try and complete their form it would not be sent and a 501 error occurs.
+If a user would try and complete their form it would not be sent and a 501 error occurs.

    -  https://formdump.codeinstitute.net/" IS NOT POSTED IN THIS PROJECT get 501 error - is noted on line 44 of the signup.html.